mehrshadmollaafzal/dynvar-sync/README.md

 - The Python broker runs on Windows.
 - All components connect to `127.0.0.1:9100`.

-Custom network deployments are not covered by the guide.

 Start with [Installation](docs/09_installation.md), then run the manual [Quick Start](docs/10_quick_start_validation.md).